UCSD-ECEMAE-148/winter-2025-final-project-team-8/README.md

 - SLAM Integration

 # Challenges
-- Initial project scope was to use V-SLAM to map out the track but V-SLAM is computationally heavy and would require Xavier NX, would take up a lot of time to build from scratch
+- Initial project scope was to use V-SLAM to map out the track but V-SLAM is computationally heavy and would require Xavier NX, would take up a lot of time to build from scratch.
+- Research into V-SLAM were done, there are a few alternative method to implement this with V-SLAM:

 # Final Project Video

 # Software